r48n34/Data-Template-Generator/README.md

 ## Intro

-A alternative tools to generate massive template CSV / XLSX.
+An alternative tool to generate massive template CSV / XLSX.

 This plugin can be use in the following cases: